timothymarois/template-laravel-app/README.md

 You should use the built-in `useForm` method, it will handle all the states of submission.

 - ✅ [Form helper](https://inertiajs.com/forms#form-helper)
+- ✅ Example: page forms and submissions
+- ✅ Example: modal forms and submissions

 <details>
 <summary>Show example</summary><br>